 with each $e_{i_j}=\{v_{i_j},v_{i_{j+1}}\}\in E(G)$.
 The \emph{length} of the walk $w$ is the number $s$ of edges of the walk.
 An even (respectively odd) walk is a walk of \emph{even} (respectively odd) length.
 A walk $w=(\{v_{i_1},v_{i_2}\},\{v_{i_2},v_{i_3}\},\ldots,\{v_{i_s},v_{i_{s+1}}\})$ is called \emph{closed} if $v_{i_{s+1}}=v_{i_1}$.
 A \emph{cycle} is a closed walk

 with $v_{i_k}\neq v_{i_j},$ for every $ 1\leq k < j \leq s$.
 Note that, although the graph $G$ has no multiple edges, the same edge $e$ may appear more than once in a walk.
-In this case $e$ is called a \emph{ multiple edge of the walk $w$}.
+In this case $e$ is called a \emph{multiple edge of the walk $w$}.
 A graph is called biconnected if it is connected and does not contain a vertex whose removal increases the number of connected components of the graph.
 Also, we define the degree of a vertex of a graph (cor. of a walk) as the usual definition, which means as the number of the edges of the graph (cor. of the walk) incident to the vertex.
-Given an even closed walk of the graph $G$, $w =(e_{i_1}, e_{i_2},\dots, e_{i_{2q}})$ we denote by and by $B_w$ the binomial We remark that $B_w\in I_G$.
+Given an even closed walk of the graph $G$, $w =(e_{i_1}, e_{i_2},\dots, e_{i_{2q}})$ we denote by $B_w$ the binomial We remark that $B_w\in I_G$.
 Moreover, it is known that the toric ideal $I_G$ is generated by binomials of this form, see \cite{Vi}.
 We note that the same walk can be written in different ways but the corresponding binomials may differ only in the sign.
 Also note that for certain even closed walks $w$ the binomial $B_w$ may be zero, for example take $\zeta$ to be any walk then for the even closed walk $w=(\zeta,-\zeta)$ we have $B_w = 0$.

 The relation between the Graver basis and the universal Gr\"{o}bner basis, which is denoted by $\mathcal{ U}_A$, for a toric ideal $I_A$ was described by B.~Sturmfels: